Murphy Prototypes

 Murphy Prototypes was an Irish auto racing team founded by former single-seater racer Greg Murphy.
-Based in Dublin, the team was active in endurance racing from 2012 and competed in the European Le Mans Series (ELMS), the 24 Hours of Le Mans, and more recently, the Michelin Le Mans Cup in the LMP2 and LMP3 classes.
+Based in Dublin, the team was active in endurance racing from 2012 and competed in the European Le Mans Series, the 24 Hours of Le Mans, and more recently, the Michelin Le Mans Cup in the LMP2 and LMP3 classes.

 As of 2023, the team has ceased operations and is no longer competing in any major racing series.

 History

 The team was founded in January 2012 by Greg Murphy, a former Asian Formula Three Championship driver.
 Murphy Prototypes made their debut in the 2012 European Le Mans Series with an Oreca 03-Nissan in the LMP2 class.
 Their campaign started at Paul Ricard but ended early after 64 laps.
 They rebounded with a podium finish (third) at Donington.
 That same year, the team was invited to compete in the 2012 24 Hours of Le Mans, where they led the LMP2 class on several occasions before retiring due to a gearbox failure during the night.